travelnxt/appacitive-docs/index.md

 }
 ```

-#### Link account with existing appacitive user.
+#### Link account with existing Appacitive user.

-You can link an existing appacitive user to a social identity provider which works on OAuth 1.0 or OAuth 2.0.
+You can link an existing Appacitive user to a social identity provider which works on OAuth 1.0 or OAuth 2.0.

 ##### Link appacitive user to a OAuth 2.0 account